DuendeLogico/Barriendo/README.md

 The "CodeBook" file contains

 1. The original codebook (the original description of the variables by the original authors), which is quite difficult to understand.
-The units are not clear, and apparenTly are normalized vectors.
+The units are not clear, and apparently are normalized vectors.

 2. A summary of all the modifications that I made to the raw data to transform them into the processed data.